digama0/mm0/mm0-hs/mm1.md

   * Type inference is used to infer any missing binders or binder types.
 This uses only the information available from the statement of the theorem.
   * Definitions have their values evaluated right away.
   * For theorems, the proof is evaluated asynchronously.
-* The annotation expression itself is evaluated before the enclosed statement, but the function `(annotate s e)` is called after `s` has been added to the environment.
+* The annotation expression itself is evaluated before the enclosed statement, but the function `(annotate e s)` is called after `s` has been added to the environment.
 (Any statement can be annotated, but declarations that do not have names pass `#<undef>` to the `annotate` function.)

 The fact that `theorem` proofs are evaluated asynchronously has some consequences.
 In particular the theorem is elaborated in a copy of the global environment, so its ability to affect the environment is limited, for example it cannot add new theorems to the environment.
 However, mutable ref-cells still allow for communication between threads.
 For example, this program will return a number nondeterministically: